lineality/ai_2024_in_review/README.md

 ...

 # people love the sport-theater-drama of cargo-cult pageants and fireworks:
-- khaneman tversky and theatrical fictions around stochastic fluctuations.
+- Kahneman / Tversky and theatrical fictions around stochastic fluctuations.

 ..